 - They can be configured to analyze performance.

-- Sessions include log files, test load, error handling, commit interval, target properties, etc.
+- Sessions include log files, test loads, error handling, commit intervals, target properties, etc.

 - Aggregator Transformation